 In 1939, Matta painted Inscape: this title turns around the “landscape” to centre it on the being’s interior, “in”.
 It is therefore an interior landscape that he called Psychological Morphologies.

-In the USA during the 1940s, Matta, who was fascinated by scientific journals, applied his landscapes to the cosmos, creating “chaoscosmic” views.
+In the USA during the 1940s, the artist Roberto Matta, who was fascinated by scientific journals, applied his landscapes to the cosmos, creating “chaoscosmic” views.

 Matta received many young American artists in his studio, including Jackson Pollock and Arshile Gorky.
 He would tell them “you paint on an easel, you are still in painting what you see.
 You need to put the canvas on the ground and paint what you feel.”
 He made them practice “absolute automatism”.
 His influence on American Abstract Expressionism was fundamental.